LQR-CBF-RRT*: Safe and Optimal Motion Planning

 \section{Efficiency Improvements}

 In this section, we develop three strategies to improve the efficiency of the sampling-based process.
-Especially when integrating RRT* with both linear and nonlinear systems, section~\ref{subsec: LQR} shows how the designed LQR steering function has better performance than using MPC and iterative LQR (iLQR).
-Moreover, since repetitively solving CBF-QP is computationally expensive, section~\ref{subsec: CBF} designs a QP-free way to check CBF constraints.
-Lastly, we propose an adaptive sampling method to enhance efficiency and optimality.
-The improved performances are illusrated in~\ref{sec: experiment}.
+Notably, when integrating RRT* with both linear and nonlinear systems, section~\ref{subsec: LQR} shows how the designed LQR steering function has better performance compare to offline MPC and iLQR.
+Moreover, since repetitively solving CBF-QP is computationally expensive, section~\ref{subsec: CBF} designs a QP-free mechanism to check CBF constraints.
+Lastly, we propose an adaptive sampling method to enhance efficiency and optimality in \ref{sec: experiment}.